Super Crazy: The Mexicools (2005–2006)

 Despite being introduced as heels, the group quickly became favorites of the audience and eventually began acting as faces.
 They received strong approval from the audience even during their debut, which occurred in Tucson, Arizona.
 The Mexicools' first PPV debut was on July 24 at The Great American Bash, defeating bWo in a six-man tag team match.
 During the December 2 SmackDown!, Super Crazy and Psicosis competed in an over the top rope battle royal against 5 other tag teams.
 The pair managed to win and earned themselves a match against MNM at Armageddon for the WWE Tag Team Championship.
 Unfortunately for the Mexicools, MNM lost the tag team titles before their match.
 Not long after, Super Crazy and Psicosis became the only Mexicools left in WWE, as Juventud was released from WWE on January 6, 2006.
-Super Crazy and Psicosis continued to wrestle as a tag team, but Crazy got his own push as a singles competitor, eventually earning himself #1 contendership for the WWE Cruiserweight Championship.
-By June 2006 Super Crazy's partnership with Psicosis on SmackDown! began to crumble when Psicosis repeatedly abandoned Crazy during incidents with monster heel The Great Khali.
+Super Crazy and Psicosis continued to wrestle as a tag team, but Super Crazy got his own push as a singles competitor, eventually earning himself #1 contendership for the WWE Cruiserweight Championship.
+By June 2006 Super Crazy's partnership with Psicosis on SmackDown! began to crumble when Psicosis repeatedly abandoned Super Crazy during incidents with monster heel The Great Khali.
 This resulted in the pairing splitting up and then engaging in a short-lived feud after Psicosis turned heel.
 After the breakup, both Psicosis and Super Crazy disappeared off WWE programming.